mbruce-ds/textbooks/README.md

 My personal solutions for the exercises for some textbooks I'm working through.

-No guarantee about the correctness or completeness of any of these solutions.
-I'm kind of an idiot.
+No guarantee about the correctness or completeness of any of these solutions, I'm working through this as any readers are presumably doing as well :)

 Currently working on:
 - Introduction to Algorithms - CLRS